sacramentomarcos/portfolio/README.md

 Developed in Bubble, a solution that gives teachers a fast and efficient webtool to read, register and document books that are borrowed by dozens of families every week.
 Video showing and explaining the website: https://www.youtube.com/watch?v=kvyFlhnl8mQ

-At present, developing the same solution in NodeJS and React, in order to learn and practice these stacks.

 ### AutoTISS

 As ANS (Agência Nacional de Saúde Suplementar) demands frequent information exchange from the supplementary health insurers, I developed a Python program that runs through the files that contains the information ANS requires.
 This task was, before this program, was handmade, taking long hours from the team.